Overview

 Error: Connection test returns an error despite credentials looking correct.Solutions:

-- Confirm the IAM user has at least
+- Confirm the IAM user or role has at least

 bedrock:InvokeModelpermission. - Verify the Region field uses the AWS region code (for example